Pear Sawfly, Hoplocampa brevis (Foerster)

 the mid-1960's).
 Pear fruit do not show the spiral type of

-apples show from early apple sawfly instar damage, but the fruit is
+injury that apples show from early apple sawfly instar damage, but the fruit is

 scarred and most of the damaged fruit drop before "June drop".